© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Tunstall Forest, 1300m south of Heath Cottages is a scheduled monument protected by Historic England under reference 1011438.
 View the official record →

-Bowl barrow in Tunstall Forest is a Bronze Age burial mound situated approximately 1300 metres south of Heath Cottages in Suffolk.
+Bowl barrow in Tunstall Forest is a Bronze Age burial mound located approximately 1300 metres south of Heath Cottages in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011438.

 Bowl barrow in Tunstall Forest, 1300m south of Heath Cottages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011438.